Custom Car Registration in Tennessee

 Definition of an Antique Vehicle in Tennessee

 Since obtaining a Tennessee antique vehicle registration is only possible for owners of antique cars, drivers must learn the difference between a standard and antique motor vehicle in order to proceed with their application properly.
 Under the strict antique license plates rules, your vehicle will be classified as antique if it is more than 25 years old without any changes to its body and engine.
 Aside from this, your vehicle must be used for travel to and from tours, exhibits, parades or other events of public interest.
-If a vehicle has antique car license plates, it may be used for general transportation on Saturday and Sunday only, or any day if it is used for the purposes of selling, testing or repairs.
+If a vehicle is considered an antique, it may be used for general transportation on Saturday and Sunday only, or any day if it is used for the purposes of selling, testing or repairs.

 Steps in the Tennessee Registration Process

-Note: DOR also allows owners of antique motor vehicles to obtain Tennessee vintage registration plates instead of antique tags, which usually display the era when the car was manufactured.
+Note: DOR also allows owners of antique motor vehicles to obtain plates instead of antique tags, which usually display the era when the car was manufactured.

 Fees to Register an Antique Vehicle in Tennessee